Gems of the Seine & Unforgettable Douro with Lisbon

 Rouen city tour: See why Victor Hugo once described Rouen as ‘the city of a hundred spires’ on this guided tour.
 Visit the cathedral district, old marketplace and Saint-Maclou Quarter.
 Step into a fairytale of Medieval alleys and half-timbered houses.
 Learn about Joan of Arc and see where she was put to death in 1431.
 Enjoy free time afterwards.

 Guided tour of Rouen with Rollo the Viking: Authentically dressed as Viking warlord Rollo the Walker – who was famously too tall to ride a horse – your guide will take you around the city to learn about the Viking raiders who made Rouen their capital.
-This tour focuses on the city’s Medieval past and you will enjoy some free time afterwards to explore.
+This tour focuses on the city’s Medieval past and before some free time afterwards to explore.

 Rouen